HadrienNU/VolterraBasis/doc/index.rst

 Welcome to VolterraBasis's documentation!
 ============================================

 This project compute position-dependent memory kernel for Generalized Langevin Equations.
-Please refer to https://arxiv.org/abs/2201.02457 for a detailed description of the algorithm.
+Please refer to  Position-dependent memory kernel in generalized Langevin equations: Theory and numerical estimation, J. Chem.
+Phys.
+156, 244105 (2022); https://doi.org/10.1063/5.0094566, also available at https://arxiv.org/abs/2201.02457 for a detailed description of the algorithm.

 Installation
 ------------------